Cairo: Fustat and other early Islamic settlements

 In 868, a commander of Turkic origin named Bakbak was sent to Egypt by the Abbasid Caliph al-Mu'taz to restore order after a rebellion in the country.
 He was accompanied by his stepson, Ahmad ibn Tulun, who became effective governor of Egypt.
 Over time, Ibn Tulun gained an army and accumulated influence and wealth, allowing him to become the de facto independent ruler of both Egypt and Syria by 878.
 In 870, he used his growing wealth to found a new administrative capital, al-Qata'i (القطائـع), to the northeast of Fustat and of al-Askar.

 The new city included a palace known as the Dar al-Imara, a parade ground known as al-Maydan, a bimaristan (hospital), and an aqueduct to supply water.
-Between 876 and 879 Ibn Tulun built a great mosque, now known as the Mosque of Ibn Tulun, at the center of the city, next to the palace.
+Between 876 and 879 Ibn Tulun built a great mosque, now known as the Mosque of Ibn Tulun, at the centre of the city, next to the palace.
 After his death in 884, Ibn Tulun was succeeded by his son and his descendants who continued a short-lived dynasty, the Tulunids.
 In 905, the Abbasids sent general Muhammad Sulayman al-Katib to re-assert direct control over the country.
 Tulunid rule was ended and al-Qatta'i was razed to the ground, except for the mosque which remains standing today.